closedcircuit0/HumanEngineering/04_Frameworks/001_The_Engineering_of_Action.md

-# The Engineering of Action.md
+# The Engineering of Action

 > The Hidden Code: How a Strict Hierarchy of Values Shapes All Human Behavior